tldr-pages/tldr/pages/common/surfraw.md

 `surfraw -elvi`

-- Search using an elvi and open the results page in the browser:
+- Open the elvi's results page for a specific search in the browser:

 `surfraw {{elvi_name}} {{search_terms}}`